HYBRID EVENT: You can participate in person at Rome, Italy or Virtually from your home or work.

 Jeju National University Hospital, Korea, Republic of

-Title : Illness severity in patients with severe fever with Thrombocytopenia Syndrome (SFTS) assessed by Multiple Organ Dysfunction Score (MODS): A guide for physicians in monitoring and treatment decisions
+Title : Illness severity in patients with Severe Fever with Thrombocytopenia Syndrome (SFTS) assessed by Multiple Organ Dysfunction Score (MODS): A guide for physicians in monitoring and treatment decisions

 Abstract: